 Oh, she wasn’t alone after all.
 There’s another prolonged silence, then I hear what might be a door closing.

 “Okay, sorry.
 My sister and her wife are crashing at my place,” she says.
 “Just to be clear, this is the Ben I met at Jack’s the other night?”

 “No offense, but I’m gonna need you to tell me what we drank,” she presses.

 “Jack’s homebrew.
 The last of the oatmeal stouts.”

-I’m a little caught off guard by her ingenuity, and it takes me perhaps a beat too long to respond.
+I’m a little caught off guard by her ingenuity, and the lengths she’d go to protect me.
+It takes me perhaps a beat too long to respond because of it.
 “No, I…that was smart.
-I really appreciate that,” I tell her.
+I really appreciate it.”